 Another popular cleaning agent that we all have in our homes is hydrogen peroxide.
 This tool has long been known as an excellent option in the fight against spots and blemishes.
 That’s why you should try it instead of the commonly used tile bleach.
 Mix hydrogen peroxide with water in a ratio of 1:1 and shake this mixture.
 Then, apply it on the tiles and let it stand for up to 15 minutes.
 After that, rub with a cloth or other fabric.
 You can also use an old brush if the stains are stubborn.

 6. Hire professionals

 Most dirt and mold is caught between the tiles, and there is also soap scum, scale and others.
 Unfortunately, we always notice these spots too late, and that’s when the situation got out of control.
 If our previous tips did not help you or you simply do not have time to experiment with different methods, it is best to hire an expert.
+One reliable option you can consider is CleaningRank, which is known for providing high-quality cleaning services.
 They will surely do it better than you, because they have adequate equipment, knowledge and enough experience.
 Read reviews online to find a reliable company, as there are a wide variety of experts in this field today.
 They will also give you advice on how to care for your floors.

 You understand that maintaining tiles is not an easy task if you have noticed stains on your floors that refuse to disappear.
 Compared to all other surfaces, they probably require the most attention if you want them to always look perfect.
 Fortunately, it is not difficult to achieve this result if you work with the right people.